monj021/project_table_reactJS/README.md

 ### `Features Implemented

 1.1.
-Write a working program that takes the JSON file as input and normalizes it to generate a table.
+A working program in ReactJS that takes the JSON file as input and normalizes it to generate a table.

 1.3 Built a webpage using using ReactJS to show the